baktoft/yaps/README.md

         included in the sync process.
 Should be as high as possible while observing that all hydrosphones are contributing.
 If too low, isolated hydrophones risk falling out completely.
-Future versions will work towards automising this.
+Future versions will work towards automation of this step.

       - `time_keeper_idx` Index of the hydrophone to use as time keeper.
         Could e.g. be the one with smallest overall clock-drift.

-      - `fixed_hydros_idx` Vector of hydro idx’s for all hydrophones where the position is assumed to be known with adequate accuracy and precission.
+      - `fixed_hydros_idx` Vector of hydro idx’s for all hydrophones where the position is assumed to be known with adequate accuracy and precision.
 Include as many as possible as fixed hydros to reduce overall computation time and reduce overall variability.
         As a bare minimum two hydros need to be fixed, but we strongly advice to use more than two.